NishitaErvantikar9/Web-Development-Bootcamp/README.md

 It contains two folders.
 Theory and practical.
 Both will go simulataneous in Theory folder.
 But for convenience it is documented differently, so you can refer all projects (level wise) at a single place -> [Projects]()

 But this [Theory]() is absolute gold , it contains all the notes, links and even level wise project guidance.
-Just reach level 30 and that job is yours!
+Just reach level 30 and yu can start setting up multiple sources of income!

 ## Table of contents